gavinworkman/SecondBrain/Draft 1.md

 - Insights from Hagel’s study on Canadian football.

+_Other sports were also required to study, as common movement techniques vary across sports.
+In football a_

 - Compare types and severity of injuries across different field types.

 #### D. **Key Trends and Differences**